Ximi1970/systray-x/README.md

 - custom new mail icon
 - display number of unread mails
 - show / hide Thunderbird (minimize)
-- minimizing hides to tray
+- minimizing hides to tray (remove Thunderbird from taskbar when minimized)
 - minimize on startup
 - minimize on close